FAQ

 • The user supplies the model.
 API keys (and, increasingly, locally hosted models) come from the developer.
 The project doesn’t need to absorb model costs centrally to be useful.

 • Smaller models for routine tasks.
 Many workflows (CVE checks, license audits, “why is this package here?”) run fine against a smaller, cheaper model.
-We try to default to the cheapest model that gives a good answer for each task.

 We don’t claim cost is solved.
 As more AI workflows ship, the right defaults will shift, and we’ll lean on open metrics to keep them honest.

-How will the global cache be implemented?#
+How will the global cache be implemented?

 It’s the same problem Debian, Alpine, Arch, NixOS, and the language registries have all had to solve: someone has to pay for storage, bandwidth, and a CDN that scales with adoption.
 The answers vary — university and ISP mirror networks, foundations funded by donations, donated infrastructure from cloud providers (Fastly for PyPI, AWS for cache.nixos.org), corporate sponsors — but the principle is the same: the artifacts are free, but the hosting isn’t.